-This guide outlines what employers are required to do regarding first aid in the workplace as outlined in the Health and Safety (First-Aid) Regulations 1981.
+This guide outlines what employers must do to comply with the Health and Safety (First-Aid) Regulations 1981.

 - Ensure that employees who are injured or taken ill in the workplace receive immediate medical attention;